TrovoLtd/BowlingGameKata/COMMIT_4.md

 ## Add the test for rolling a strike

-1. Add the test below, which includes a Roll of 10 (i.e. a strike)..
+1. Add the test below, which includes a Roll of 10 (i.e. a strike):

 ```csharp
 [Test]